All About - Torrevieja

 Torrevieja’s natural pools

-Just south of El Cura are two beautiful natural swimming pools.
-Lined by palm trees, these pretty bays are ideal for gentle bathing or snorkelling as the colour of the water is so intense.
+Just south of El Cura are two beautiful small natural swimming pools, lined by palm trees, these pretty coves are ideal for bathing or snorkelling with crystal clear water.

-These natural pools have been created by a group of small breakwaters to provide these little beaches surrounded by rocky areas.
+These pools have been created by a group of small breakwaters to make these little beaches surrounded by rocky areas, one sandy pool is just south of the Paseo Duque de Levante breakwater and the other just a few meters south.

-At the southern end of Torrevieja is a less well-known oasis with palm trees, small dunes and crystal-clear waters.
+Situated at the southern end of Torrevieja and less well-know with palm trees, small dunes and crystal clear water.

 Cala Piteras - Blue Flag Beach